Oscar Zamora (politician): Student activist

-Zamora Medinaceli was born in Tarija, and entered politics through activism in the student movement.
-In 1951 he became the executive secretary of the High School Students Federation of Tarija.
+Zamora was born in Tarija, and entered politics through activism in the student movement.
+In 1951 he became the executive secretary of the Secondary School Students Federation of Tarija.
 Between 1954 and 1958 he served as the executive secretary of the Local University Federation of Tarija.
 He was also a founder and leader of the Communist Youth of Bolivia.
 In 1954 he became the founding chairman of the Tarija Civic Youth Committee.
 He became the executive secretary of the Bolivian University Confederation, a nationwide university students movement.
 Between 1961 and 1964 he was stationed in Prague, working at the office of the International Union of Students.

 Split in the Communist Party

-During his tenure in Czechoslovakia, Zamora Medinaceli had developed close links with the Chinese communists.
-Upon his return to Bolivia, he formed an oppositional tendency inside the Communist Party of Bolivia along with Raúl Ruiz González and Luis Arratia.
-Zamora Medinaceli's group were expelled from the Communist Party in August 1964 in connection with the second party congress held.
-His followers founded the pro-Chinese Communist Party of Bolivia (Marxist-Leninist) (PCB(ML)) in 1965, in which Zamora Medinaceli was the main leader.
+During his tenure in Czechoslovakia, Zamora developed close links with the Chinese communists.
+Upon his return to Bolivia, he formed an oppositional faction inside the Communist Party of Bolivia along with Raúl Ruiz González and Luis Arratia.
+Zamora's group were expelled from the Communist Party in August 1964 during its second party congress.
+His followers founded the pro-Chinese Communist Party of Bolivia (Marxist-Leninist) (PCB-ML) in 1965, of which Zamora was the main leader.

 Che in Bolivia

-Zamora Medinaceli had contacts with Che Guevara and Régis Debray during the 1960s.
-Zamora Medinaceli had been part of the CODEP delegation (which also included Guillermo Lora and Lidia Gueiler Tejada) to the Latin American Solidarity Organization in Havana in January 1966, but which was expelled from Cuba.
-Nevertheless, contacts between Zamora Medinaceli and the Cubans continued.
-In the end PCB(ML) never offered any concrete support to Guevara's guerrilla effort.
-Zamora Medinaceli did however continue to defend Guevara's guerrilla struggle publicly.
-Zamora Medinaceli is harshly criticized by Fidel Castro in his preface to Guevara's Bolivian Diaries.
-The refusal of Zamora Medinaceli to support Guevara's initiative in 1967 remained a bone of contention between Maoists and Guevarists in Latin America for several years to come.
-Zamora Medinaceli wrote a lengthy rebuttal to Castro in 1968, in which he stated that Guevara himself had not accused the PCB(ML) of betrayal, that PCB(ML) had discussed plans for an armed insurrection during a visit to Cuba in 1964, that the PCB(ML) had been unaware of Guevara's arrival in Bolivia and that Castro had aligned himself with the 'revisionists' during the 1964 Latin American conference of Communist Parties.
+Zamora had contacts with Che Guevara and Régis Debray during the 1960s.
+Zamora was part of the CODEP delegation (which also included Guillermo Lora and Lydia Gueiler) to the Latin American Solidarity Organization in Havana in January 1966, but which was expelled from Cuba.
+Nevertheless, contacts between Zamora and the Cubans continued.
+In the end PCB-ML- never offered any concrete support to Guevara's guerrilla effort.
+Zamora did, however, continue to defend Guevara's guerrilla struggle publicly.
+Zamora is harshly criticized by Fidel Castro in his preface to Guevara's Bolivian Diaries.
+The refusal of Zamora to support Guevara's initiative in 1967 remained a bone of contention between Maoists and Guevarists in Latin America for several years to come.
+Zamora wrote a lengthy rebuttal to Castro in 1968, in which he stated that Guevara himself had not accused the PCB-ML- of betrayal, that the party had discussed plans for an armed insurrection during a visit to Cuba in 1964, that it had been unaware of Guevara's arrival in Bolivia, and that Castro had aligned himself with the 'revisionists' during the 1964 Latin American conference of Communist Parties.